Fire hits Kuwait's Avenues Mall construction site -KUNA

-DUBAI, July 6 A fire has broken out at Kuwait's The Avenues Mall where construction work is being done to expand the shopping complex, state news agency KUNA reported on Thursday.
+DUBAI, July 6 (Reuters) - A fire has broken out at Kuwait's The Avenues Mall where construction work is being done to expand the shopping complex, state news agency KUNA reported on Thursday.

 Four fire departments are trying to contain the blaze, KUNA said.
 The extent of the fire was not immediately clear.